andrewaylett/aylett.co.uk/src/app/articles/scope-three.md

 We face a challenge in assessing the ecological impact of the things we do: some emissions are entirely under our control, while others are less so.
-For most people, the biggest potential environmental impact isn&apos;t from what we do directly, it&apos;s from what we buy.
+For most people, the biggest potential environmental impact isn't from what we do directly, it's from what we buy.

 ## What is Scope Three?